 You may not deploy approved hurricane protection devices (HPDs) before a hurricane watch is issued for Manatee County, and they must be removed within ten (10) days after the storm passes.
 Approved HPDs that enclose the roof-covered portion of the lanai may remain installed during the hurricane season (June 1 through November 30) if the homeowner is away.

-Lot maintenance (Article V, Sec.
+Landscaping (Article V, Sec.
 22. and 23a.)

+Plants are to be non-invasive and Florida-Friendly when possible.
+No weeds, underbrush or other unsightly growth shall be permitted to grow or remain uncut or unmowed upon any lot, and no refuse pile or unsightly objects shall be allowed to be placed or remain anywhere therein.
 No artificial grass, plants and vegetation may be placed anywhere on the lot unless approved by your local HOA if you have one, and then the RMHA Architectural Review Committee.

 No yard or tree clippings or ornamental plants are to be dumped into the conservation or wetland buffer areas adjacent to homes.
 Planting of ornamental and/or invasive plants in a conservation or wetland buffer area is not allowed.
 These are violations of Rosedale CC&R’s as well as Manatee County regulations.